mjbrown/bgapi/README.md

 bgapi_py
 ==================
-A library for using Bluetooth Low Energy modules created by BlueGiga, based upon preliminary work https://github.com/jrowberg/bglib.
+A library for using Bluetooth Low Energy modules created by BlueGiga.
+This module is pure python usable from Windows, Ubuntu, and any platform with a serial port and the ability to run Python (like Raspberry Pi and Beaglebone Black).
-However, the goal of that implementation is to look as similar as possible to the C library provided by BlueGiga.
-The primary goal of this library is to leverage polymorphism and the capabilities of modern IDEs like PyCharm.
 Examples are provided for both client and server functionality.
-Note that if you want to develop your own device profile, it requires a module firmware update.
+Note that if you want to develop your own device GATT profile, it requires a module firmware update.

 bgapi.py has two important components: